prmr/SoftwareDesign/modules/Module-04.md

 We can now return to the problem of selecting test cases so that our test suite is "good enough".
 In structural testing, to know whether a test suite is "good enough" we rely on **test suite adequacy criteria** defined using the CFG.
 A *test suite adequacy criterion* is a predicate that is true or false for a pair (program, test suite).
 For example, a development team could decide that for a test suite to be good enough for their program, "80% of all statements should be executed when the test suite is executed".

 **Statement coverage** is the simplest criterion.
 It is defined as `(number of statements executed)/(number of statements in the program)`.
+In the example above, the test case `(3,4,1)` achieves `4/6 = 67%` statement coverage (here the start and end nodes are ignored).
 The rational for achieving statement coverage is simply that if a defect is present in a statement, it can't be detected if the statement is not executed.
-Statement coverage corresponds to going through all the nodes in a CFG during the execution of a test suite.
+Full statement coverage corresponds to going through all the nodes in a CFG during the execution of a test suite.
+Note that line coverage and basic block coverage are alternatives that are practically equivalent to statement coverage.

 **Branch coverage** is defined as `(number of branches executed)/(number of branches in the program)`.
-Branch coverage corresponds to going through all the edges in a CFG during the execution of a test suite.
+In the example above, the test case `(3,4,1)` achieves `2/4 = 50%` branch coverage.
+Full branch coverage corresponds to going through all the edges in a CFG during the execution of a test suite.

-**Path coverage** is defined as `(number of path executed)/(number of paths in the program)`.
-Path coverage corresponds to going through all the possible path in a CFG during the execution of a test suite.
-Path coverage is considered a *theoretical criterion* because although it can be a useful concept to reason about testing in general, it cannot be achieved in practice.
+**Path coverage** is defined as `(number of paths executed)/(number of paths in the program)`.
+Path coverage corresponds to going through all the possible paths in a CFG during the execution of a test suite.
+In the example above, the test case `(3,4,1)` achieves `1/3 = 30%` path coverage.
+Path coverage is considered a *theoretical* criterion because although it can be a useful concept to reason about testing in general, it cannot be achieved in practice, in particular for code that contains loops.

-Because many defects can lurk in conditional statements, a number of coverage criteria target condition coverage specifically:
+Because many defects can lurk in conditional statements, a number of coverage criteria target condition coverage specifically.
+In the case of condition-related coverage, is is more common to refer to coverage in binary terms (full coverage is achieved vs. not), as opposed to a fraction of the possible coverage.

 **Basic conditions coverage** is defined as "each basic condition must have a True and a False outcome at least once during the execution of the test suite".
+In the example above, the test case `(3,4,1)` does not achieve basic condition coverage because of the six possible condition-outcome pairs, only `false(q > 0)` on line 4 and `true(q==0)` on line 8 are covered.

 **Branch and conditions coverage** is defined as satisfying both the branch and basic conditions criteria.
+In the example above, the test case `(3,4,1)` does not achieve branch and condition coverage because it achieves neither the branch nor the basic condition criteria.

 **Compound conditions** is defined as achieving each possible evaluation of compound conditions.
-In the general case the compound conditions criterion is also considered "theoretical" because of the the large number of resulting combinations.
+In the general case the compound conditions criterion is also considered theoretical because of the the large number of resulting combinations.

 Some of the coverage criteria have a **subsumption relation** between them.
 For criterion A to *subsume* criterion B means that if A is achieved, B is implicitly achieved.
 The following subsumption relations exist between the criteria seen in this module (the relation is [transitive](https://en.wikipedia.org/wiki/Transitive_relation)):